JetBrains/qodana-action/README.md

   - `jetbrains/qodana-js` – for JavaScript/TypeScript projects
   - `jetbrains/qodana-python` – for Python projects

-  Qodana experimental images (Clone Finder and License Audit) **are not supported** by the action.
-  - Clone Finder – please use https://github.com/marketplace/actions/qodana-clone-finder
-  - License Audit – please use https://github.com/marketplace/actions/qodana-license-audit

 - `project-dir`: The project's root directory to be analyzed.
 Optional.
 Defaults to `${{ github.workspace }}`
 - `results-dir`: Directory to store the analysis results.
 Optional.
 Defaults to `${{ github.workspace }}/qodana`
 - `cache-dir`: Directory to store Qodana caches.
 Optional.
 Defaults to `${{ runner.temp }}/qodana`